 Sophomore Tutorial

 To allow plenty of time to explore new interests, History & Literature concentrators do not declare a particular Field of Study until the end of the sophomore year.
 Sophomore Tutorials serve as introductions to interdisciplinary methods across the fields, focusing on the development of students' writing, research, and oral communication skills.
-This discussion-based, reading and writing-intensive course is letter-graded, meets once a week, and culminates in a Sophomore Essay (3,000-4,000 words).
+This discussion-based, reading and writing-intensive course is letter-graded and culminates in a Sophomore Essay.

-Each sophomore is assigned an academic adviser who is one of the student's Sophomore Tutorial instructors.
-While a student's academic adviser will be the one to approve the student's course selections, sophomores are encouraged to seek the advice of both tutors.
+Each sophomore is assigned an academic adviser from History & Literature who will approve the student's course selections.
 In addition, each sophomore is assigned a concentration adviser who will check in at each step along the way from the first semester in the concentration until graduation, getting to know students and their interests as they develop over time.